-- J. Expenditure of accrued sick leave shall cease: - On the date that an employee qualifies and receives payments from the Social Security Administration or the City's Long-Term Disability Program for any disability which prevents the employee from performing the normal duties of his/hertheir job; or - 2) On the date that such payments would have commenced had the employee made proper application for those benefits. - K. After initial approval of sick leave an employee who continues to be physically unable to perform his/hertheir normal duties shall be required to present a physician's statement to the City Physician confirming their continued inability to perform normal duties each thirty (30) calendar days a physician's statement to the City Physician confirming his/her continued inability to perform normal duties.
-The department heador their designee may at any time request a physician's statement or a medical opinion from the City Physician regarding the employee's ability to continue performing their normal duties or return to work. - L. During any leave which is in excess of one-hundred sixty (160) hours, including extended leave periods with breaks of twenty (20) hours or less of actual work, whether it is paid or unpaid, no vacation or sick leave will be accrued during the entire period of the leave.
+- J. Expenditure of accrued sick leave shall cease: - On the date that an employee qualifies and receives payments from the Social Security Administration or the City's Long-Term Disability Program for any disability which prevents the employee from performing the normal duties of their job; or - 2) On the date that such payments would have commenced had the employee made proper application for those benefits. - K. After initial approval of sick leave an employee who continues to be physically unable to perform their normal duties shall be required to present a physician's statement to the City Physician confirming their continued inability to perform normal duties each thirty (30) calendar days.
+The department head or their designee may at any time request a physician's statement or a medical opinion from the City Physician regarding the employee's ability to continue performing their normal duties or return to work. - L. During any leave which is in excess of one-hundred sixty (160) hours, including extended leave periods with breaks of twenty (20) hours or less of actual work, whether it is paid or unpaid, no vacation or sick leave will be accrued during the entire period of the leave.
 Prorated accruals will be based on the percentage of hours worked during the month(s) of extended absence.
 Full-time employees must complete in excess of twenty (20) hours of actual work within a workweek to be eligible for accruals to recommence after an extended absence.
 It is not the intention of the City to allow the accrual of paid leave benefits to be reinstated for employees who are not expected to remain at work consistently.
 Further, such absence (except as provided within Article 29 Military Leave) shall not be used in computing time for completion of probationary period. - M. Sick leave pay shall be inclusive of shift differential.